redbilledpanda/redbilledpanda.github.io/docs/_posts/2023-05-21-Let's-talk-templates.markdown

 }
 ```

 As can be seen, the keyword `template` defines a template function.
-There's no point to a template without a placeholder for a placeholder for a variable who's type will be determined at run-time.
-Which is what  `typename T` does.
+There's no point to a template without a placeholder who's type will be determined at run-time.
+This is exactly what the statement  `typename T` does.
 Once this placeholder has been defined, we can use it just like any other type.
 Since we're just getting (re)started with C++, let's keep it simple with just one type.<br/>

 Compiling this as is will give us a compile time error! gcc (v13) tell us that
 ```shell